-JURIST Guest Columnist Scott Douglas Gerber, is a law professor at Ohio Northern University, he suggests an avenue for achieving equality in education. . .
+JURIST Guest Columnist Scott Douglas Gerber, a law professor at Ohio Northern University, suggests an avenue for achieving equality in education. . .

 The US Supreme Court has struggled for decades with how colleges and universities may use racial and ethnic preferences in admissions.
 At present, the law is this: (1) an institution of higher education may consider the race and ethnicity of applicants as a factor in admissions decisions for purposes of “diversity,” provided that it is not used too mechanically and that all applicants are evaluated on an individualized basis; and (2) a reviewing court is not permitted to give any deference to the college or university when assessing the constitutionality of an admissions program.

 The first point stems from the Supreme Court’s 5-4 decision in the 2003 University of Michigan law school case.
 The second is from the Court’s 2013 ruling in the University of Texas case.
 Unfortunately, the second point has been consistently ignored, including by the Supreme Court itself in a 2016 iteration of the University of Texas case, as courts continue to defer to colleges and universities who continue to dissemble and prevaricate to try to avoid having their affirmative action programs declared illegal.